Dorothy2020/portfolio-hackathon/README.md

 git push -u origin main

-- Then search netlify.com and open your repository
+- Then search netlify.com and connect it to github account

 # 📱 Responsive Design